Many or all companies we feature compensate us. Compensation and editorial

 0% or low-interest credit cards

 For those with good credit, 0% or low-interest credit cards can be cheaper than borrowing from family or friends.
-However, be cautious of potentially high interest rates once the promotional period expires.
+However, be cautious of high interest rates once the promotional period expires.

 Payment plans or financing